jido/Arcadam/README.md

 If a block title is defined for a tab then that replaces the item in the choice list for the tab title.

-When the output format allows user interaction then only the chosen tab is displayed.
+When the output format allows user interaction then the chosen tab is displayed and other tabs display only their titles.
 In other cases, the generator outputs all the tabs in the tab list.

 ### Block Title